Roads of Chaco

-The Roads of Chaco stretch all over the Chaco Canyon.
+The Roads of Chaco stretch all over the Chaco Canyon, in New Mexico, United States.
 These roads have many theorized uses ranging from economic, military, and a total unification effort of the canyon as a whole.

 History

 Attempting to date ancient roads always proves to be a difficult thing.
 Using mean ceramic dating, Chris Kincaid was able to gather a rough estimate of the ages of these few roads.
-This study placed the South Road around A.D.
-900 and the North and Ahshislepah Roads around A.D.
-1000.
-Later studies would use more advanced forms of dating to place most of the roads in the Chaco region from A.D.
-1000 to A.D.
-1100.
+This study placed the South Road around 900 A.D. and the North and Ahshislepah Roads around 1000 A.D.
+Later studies would use more advanced forms of dating to place most of the roads in the Chaco region from 1000 to 1100 A.D.

 Function

 As it goes for most ancient roads, unless it has been specifically documented what the use of the road was, it can be very difficult to discern what its actual use was.
 For the case of the roads in the Chaco Canyon region these theories became of special interest because previous theories came to the conclusion that this region did not produce a complex social structure.
 The fact that there are roads lead researchers to believe that where there are roads there must be evidence of a more complex social system.
 Examining the roads and learning what they were used for would help to answer the question of what the greater Chaco area was like.